kastentx/norse/docs/AUTH_IMPLEMENTATION_GUIDE.md

 For production, you'll need to:

 1. Set `AUTH_URL` to your production domain (e.g., `https://norse.example.com`)
-2. Update the GitHub OAuth App's callback URL to match
+2. Update each OAuth provider's callback URLs to use your production domain
 3. Use a secure, randomly generated `AUTH_SECRET`
 4. Consider switching from file-based favorites storage to a database